vmware-archive/kubeless/docs/runtimes.md

 }
 ```

-If the function has a timeout smaller than 5 seconds it will exit and the code after the `select{}` won't be executed.
+If the function above has a timeout smaller than 5 seconds it will exit and the code after the `select{}` won't be executed.

 # Scheduled Trigger